AukeHaanstra/java23-with-modules-and-build-timestamp/README.md

 Use maven-compiler-plugin 4.0.0-beta-1 together with maven 4.0.0-beta-3 and set the `project.build.outputTimestamp` property (still necessary until >4.0.0-beta-5 can be used).

+Background: The maven-compiler-plugin uses the asm library for patching the JDK module version in module-info class bytecode (maven-compiler-plugin's ByteCodeTransformer class).
+It does this to ensure reproducible builds.
+Otherwise https://bugs.openjdk.org/browse/JDK-8318913 (compilation with the same javac release parameter, but different
+JDKs: 21 vs 22, yield different module-info bytecodes) would cause the module-info bytecode and thus the whole build artifact to become potentially unreproducible.
+While this would no longer be necessary for Java 23, the bytecode tranformation is still executed and needs an updated ASM dependency for Java 23 (which is only available in maven-compiler-plugin 4.0.0-beta-1).

 ## Description

 For a multi-module maven project using Java 23 and java modules, the maven compiler plugin throws an error during the